 Transport disturbances

-Delays and stops in traffic
+Delays and traffic jams

 -